 Inventory, lb : 0

-Kamo eggplant is considered one of the most prized ingredients of Kyoto cuisine.
-It is named after the Kamo river which runs through the center of the city.
+Kamo eggplants, botanically classified as Solanum melongena, are a Japanese varietal considered to be one of the most prized ingredients of Kyoto cuisine.
+Also known as Kamonasu, Kamo eggplants are named after the Kamo river which runs through the center of the city and are known for their smooth texture and rich flavors.

 Someone spotted Kamo Eggplant using the Specialty Produce app for iPhone and Android.